itsbonczek/kingpin/README.md

 __Update September 11, 2014__

-Kingpin is now 0.2.beta.
+Kingpin is now in 0.2.beta.

-For comers from 0.1: be sure to review README for changes.
+If you are coming from 0.1, be sure to review README for changes.

 ## Features